Matías Acevedo

-Matías Damián Acevedo (born 9 February 2008) is an Argentine footballer currently playing as a midfielder for Racing Club de Avellaneda.
+Matías Damián Acevedo (born 9 February 2008) is an Argentine footballer currently playing as a midfielder for Inter Miami II.

 Club career

 Born in Lanús in Buenos Aires Province, Acevedo began his footballing career at the age of four with youth team of Racing Club de Avellaneda.
 He signed his first professional contract with the club in 2024.
 On 22 September 2024 he made his professional debut, coming on as a substitute for Agustín Urzi in a 0–2 defeat against Talleres de Córdoba.

+Matías Acevedo officially joined Inter Miami II on loan from the Argentine club Racing Club de Avellaneda on May 20, 2026.
+His transfer agreement includes a purchase option and lasts until December 2026.

+On 24 May 2026, he made his debut for Inter Miami II in a 4–1 defeat against Orlando City B, starting and playing the full 90 minutes.